-Yet one of the often overlooked segment is the role of fintech in government digital transformation, or govtech, a term that is being bandied about more often of late.
+One of the often overlooked segment is the role of fintech in government digital transformation, or govtech, a term that is being bandied about more often of late.
 A study previously conducted by the European Central Bank documented in detail a statistically important impact of delayed payments on the economy.

-The Role of Fintech in Govtech
+The Role of Fintech in Govtech in Europe

 From taxes to pensions, payments is one of the most common ways citizens interact with their government.

 Governments in Europe have largely enabled a reasonably robust payments system.
 A recent study analysing the adoption of government e-payments shows that European countries like Norway, France and Denmark lead the way ahead of China, a poster boy for cashless QR payments.